Braess' Paradoxes in Coupled Power and Transportation Systems: Occurrence of Braess' Paradoxes

-\mh{Not surprisingly, we can also identify parameter settings for the 2-Route 3-Bus coupled system where type T-T and type T-P \mh{BP}s occur.
-The mechanisms behind these \mh{BP}s stay the same as those in \S\ref{sec:2by2-example}.
-Here we simply visualize the GUE and relevant socail cost metrics as $\alpha_1$ changes under these parameter settings. }
+\mh{Not surprisingly, type T-T and type T-P \mh{BP}s occur in this coupled system.
+The mechanisms behind stay the same as those in Section~\ref{sec:2by2-example}.
+We visualize them in Fig.~12 and Fig.~13 in Section~\ref{apd:auxiliary_results}. }